RavikantAsoliya/LiteManager/README.md

 # LiteManager

-LiteManager is a simple file management application built using C# and Windows Forms.
-It allows users to navigate and manage files and directories on their computer.
+LiteManager is a simple lightweight file management application built with C# and Windows Forms.
+It allows users to navigate, organize, and search for files and directories on their computer.
+With intuitive features like copy, paste, rename, delete, etc., as well as support for zip compression and decompression, LiteManager simplifies common file management tasks, making it easier to manage your files efficiently.

 ## Features